Woolly mammoth

-The woolly mammoth (Mammuthus primigenius) is an extinct species of mammoth that lived during the Pleistocene until its extinction in the Holocene epoch.
+The woolly mammoth (Mammuthus primigenius) is an extinct species of mammoth that lived from the Middle Pleistocene until its extinction in the Holocene epoch.
 It was one of the last in a line of mammoth species, beginning with the African Mammuthus subplanifrons in the early Pliocene.
-The woolly mammoth began to diverge from the steppe mammoth about 800,000 years ago in East Asia.
+The woolly mammoth began to diverge from the steppe mammoth about 800,000 years ago in Siberia.
 Its closest extant relative is the Asian elephant.
 The Columbian mammoth (Mammuthus columbi) lived alongside the woolly mammoth in North America, and DNA studies show that the two hybridised with each other.

-The appearance and behaviour of this species are among the best studied of any prehistoric animal because of the discovery of frozen carcasses in Siberia and North America, as well as skeletons, teeth, stomach contents, dung, and depiction from life in prehistoric cave paintings.
-Mammoth remains had long been known in Asia before they became known to Europeans in the 17th century.
-The origin of these remains was long a matter of debate, and often explained as being remains of legendary creatures.
-The mammoth was identified as an extinct species of elephant by Georges Cuvier in 1796.
+Mammoth remains were long known in Asia before they became known to Europeans.
+The origin of these remains was long debated and often explained as the remains of legendary creatures.
+The mammoth was identified as an extinct elephant species by Georges Cuvier in 1796.